Anroc/identity-blockchain/task-definition/components/database/task-definition-database.md

 * save user's permission answer
 * (save potential query results)

-## registrar-contract
+## closure-registrar-contract
 ### User
+* save closure
-* Able to save verified user claims
+* save claims
+* define queries regarding which provider provides which closures

 ### Provider
-* Query users attributes and corresponding ethereum addess
+* Query users attributes
-* Save user's identificators (ethID, pubKey)
+* maybe safe closure of certain user

+## change-claim-contract
+### User
+* Replace jsonblobs on updates
+* *Have to define the model for each separate jsonblob ourselves*

+### Provider
+* Change attributes for requesting user to received values

 # Summary across all epics

 ## User
-* save closures and claims in form of json files to database
+* save closures and claims in form of json files to database []
   * additional required information:
     * which provider provides which claim or closure
   * create model for each separate provider initial-data-json that is sent during the registrar-contract process